nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-10-30-daily_bugle.md

 ![screenshot11](../assets/images/daily_bugle/screenshot11.png)

-With that, we obtain Jonah's password: **spiderman123**
+With that, we obtain Jonah's password:

+> spiderman123

 ---

 ### [ What is the user flag? ]

-With Jonah's credentials, we can log into Joomla CMS.
+With Jonah's credentials, we can log into Joomla CMS:

 ![screenshot12](../assets/images/daily_bugle/screenshot12.png)